 I've written 10 new songs for my next adventure and for the first time a Christmas song:)

-When I was a child, I never dreamed I could play an instrument.
-I was born without most fingers on my hands and most toes on my left foot.
-But nowadays, I perform my own music live, singing and playing a keyboard.
+When I was a child I never dreamed I could play an instrument.
+I was born without most of my fingers on my hands and most of my toes on my left foot.
+But nowadays I perform my own music sing and play a keyboard and a little harmonica.

-I just did an interview with American Pride magazine.
-The headline for the article was “Working around your hurdles”.
-And that may as well be the headline for my life.
+I just did an interview with American Pride Magazine, the headline for the article was “Working around your hurdles.”
+That may well be the headline of my life.

-At a very early age I was told I had a very good singing voice but I was too shy to sing in front of people.
-I knew I looked different and it made me self-conscious.
+At a very early age I was told I had a very good singing vice but I was too shy to sing in front of people.
+I knew I looked different and I was self-conscious.

-As an adult, I’d sit and watch people perform karaoke.
-One day I got up the courage to jump onstage.
+As an adult I’d listen to people perform Karaoke.
+One day I got the courage to jump on stage.
 The feedback I got convinced me that music was worth pursuing.

-A surgery related to my left foot brought me back to Vancouver, where I continued writing songs and performing.
-There I recorded the album Possibilities.
-I was able to have a big influence on every part of the recording, from vocals, harmonies, keyboards, harmonica, arrangements, mixing, editing, and producing.
-I have also written my next full-length album, and am making preparations to enter the studio again.
+I had to have surgery related from left foot and moved back to Vancouver where I continued writing songs and performing.
+I finally recorded my first album a few years ago called “Possibilities” I wrote all 12 songs and was able to have a influence on every art of recordings from vocals, harmonies, keyboards, harmonica, arrangements, mixing, editing and producing.

 I've spent the last year on arrangement and studio work creating and learning my sound.
 I was never very good at doing harmonies now it's part of my sound.
 Sometimes it take determination and hard work for good results.
 Who knew?